Lidiya-cutie/Lidiya-cutie/README.md

 ### ⚡️ Currently ⚡️
-- I'm a Data Scientist of an educational platform
+- I'm a ML-engineer at MSDis & Data Scientist of an educational platform

 ### 🙌🏻 Contact me
 - [Telegram](https://t.me/Lidiya_cutie)